Safety Tips and Travel Insurance for Visitors China

 Understanding the Chinese Medical System

 Healthcare in China is a mix of public and private services.
 Nearly 95% of the population has some form of basic public health coverage.
-However, only a portion of the cost associated with personal medical treatment is covered by the public plan.
-The system is restructuring, in part to shrink the coverage gap between rural and urban regions.
+However, the public plan covers only a portion of the cost associated with personal medical treatment.
+The system is restructuring, in part, to shrink the coverage gap between rural and urban regions.
 Cities like Beijing and Shanghai offer Chinese hospitals world-class care and have excellent specialist services.
-However, rural regions may have very basic or even essentially non-existent health services.
+However, rural regions may have basic or even non-existent health services.

 Traditional medicine has been practiced in China for more than two thousand years.
 It is often practiced alongside Western techniques and treatments, though not always harmoniously.
 Few practitioners are equally competent in both fields.
-In rural areas, health care options are often limited to only traditional medicine, which includes herbal remedies, acupuncture, and acupressure.
+In rural areas, healthcare options are often limited to traditional medicine, including herbal remedies, acupuncture, and acupressure.